The Illustrious Vino Nobile, ”the perfect wine, of noble men”, is a crossroads in Tuscany

 The vino nobile of Montepulciano has a deep ruby red which with aging changes to a garnet color.
 The wine is full bodied, with an intense bouquet characterized as ethereal with hints of amarena, blackberry and forest fruits, plums, cherries, olives, floral scents of violet, herbaceous and earthy notes.
 It has a fresh crisp flavor in the mouth and the tannins are pronounced, but smooth after the aging process.

-Where to Find a Wine Tasting
+Where to go Wine Tasting

 Montepulciano offers a truly unique experience in Tuscany when one talks about “wine tasting.”
 Instead of taking the car and driving from one panoramic vineyard to another, you can simply wander the medieval streets of this borgo, where you can find several of the historic cantinas where the wines are aged.
 These wine cellars are built underneath the city and provide a suggestive setting for tasting the “bontà” of this area in Tuscany.
 Read our article on how to take or ship some of these great flavors home.